https://github.com/daroczig/CEU-R-prod

 * Minimal project (for grade up to "B"): schedule a Jenkins job that runs every hour getting the past hour's 1-minute interval klines data on ETH prices (in USD).
 The job should be configured to pull the R script at the start of the job either from a private or public git repo or gist.
 Then

-* Find the min and max price of ETH in the past hour, and post these stats in the `#bots-final-project` Slack channel.
+* Find the min and max price of ETH in the past hour, and post these stats in the `#bots-bots-bots` MS Teams channel.
 Make sure to set your username for the message, and use a custom emoji as the icon.

-* Find an R package that provides a function to draw candlestick charts (e.g. `tidyquant::geom_candlestick`), and use that to post a candlestick chart on the past hour's ETH price in the `#bots-final-project` Slack channel.* Recommended project (for grade up to "A"): Deploy an R-based API in ECS (like we did on the last week) for analyzing recent Binance (or any other real-time) data.
-The API should include at least 4 endpoints using different serializers, and these endpoints should be other than the ones we covered in the class.
-At least one endpoint should have at least a few parameters.
-Build a Docker image, push it to ECR, and deploy as service in ECS.
+* Set up email notification for the job when it fails.* Recommended project (for grade up to "A"): Deploy an R-based API in ECS (like we did on the last week) for analyzing recent Binance (or any other real-time) data.
+The API should include at least 4 endpoints using different serializers, and these endpoints should be other than the ones we covered in the class. **At least one endpoint should have at least a few parameters.** Build a Docker image, push it to ECR, and deploy as service in ECS.
 Document the steps required to set up ECR/ECS with screenshots, then delete all services after confirming that everything works correctly.

 Regarding feedback: by default, I add a super short feedback on Moodle as a comment to your submission (e.g. "good job" or "excellent" for grade A, or short details on why it was not A).
-If you want to received more feedback, please ping me on Slack to schedule a quick call.
-If you want early feedback (before grading), ping me on Slack at least a week before the submission deadline!
+If you want to receive more detailed feedback, please send me an email to schedule a quick call.
+If you want early feedback (before grading), send me an email at least a week before the submission deadline!

 ### Delivery method

-* Create a PDF document that describes your solution and all the main steps involved with low level details: attach screenshots (including the URL nav bar and the date/time widget of your OS, so like full-screen and not area-picked screenshots) of your browser showing what you are doing in RStudio Server, Jenkins, or in the AWS dashboards, and make sure that the code you wrote is either visible on the screenshots, or included in the PDF.
+* Create a PDF document that describes your solution and all the main steps involved with low level details: attach screenshots (including the URL nav bar and the date/time widget of your OS, so like full-screen and not area-picked screenshots) of your browser showing what you are doing in RStudio Server, Jenkins, in the AWS dashboards, or example messages posted in MS Teams, and make sure that the code you wrote is either visible on the screenshots, or included in the PDF.

 * STOP the EC2 Instance you worked on, but donβt terminate it, so I can start it and check how it works.
 Note that your instance will be terminated by me after the end of the class.